 Another cool part of our trip, was that we totally planned to be there for Bastille Day…yup we knew it would be that weekend.
 Not really, but you can imagine our surprise!
 Bastille Day is the national day of France, celebrated on July 14th.
 It is the anniversary of storming of the Bastille in 1789, which was a turning point of the French revolution.
 The oldest and biggest military parade in Europe is held on this day in Paris.
 We did not make it out there, but we did get to witness parachute jumpers land in Place des Quinconces (a large city square with a stunning fountain), fighter jets, followed by music and fireworks at night.

 Overall, I love France.
 Yes it was hot, and had a peculiar smell in some areas, the mosquitos ate us alive (really cannot stress how bad they were there), I could not understand most of the menus, and I got way too much sun… but it was France!
 FRANCE!
 In my books, it can do no wrong.
 I loved charming Bordeaux, and if you remember my birthday trip last year, I LOVED Paris.
 (Click here to read all about that trip!).
 I hope to have more opportunities to explore this incredible country again!
+Want to see more?
+Check out my YouTude video on ‘Mellie Telly’ HERE!

-Thanks so much to KVDV Photography for providing these lovely photos!
+And thanks so much to KVDV Photography for providing these lovely photos!